don-wang/svelte-liff-demo/README.md

-# A Demo LIFF App build with Svelte Kit
+# A Demo LIFF App build with Svelte

 ## Demo